Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 I wonder now if the only form on this story is how my husband was so easily put to task.
 Like the day he was bidden to capture white birds on the grey lake for the woman at the king’s court.
 He didn’t want to, until the case was put to him that he would be soothing them with that gesture and did he not he feel sorry for them for being so in love with him.
 I wasn’t there to spot the luring so he went and on his way he met two women dressed in cloaks, red and green like apple trees.
 They hit him with sticks.
 Cú Chualinn had no defence for such an assault and so he fell into a weakness and asleep and into all the skulduggery that lives in bliss.
 It was what I always feared and I was right because even in the telling of it I am feeling a daze come over me.
 But I, have a tight hold on my wits and so it was that in his dreams he met Fann the beautiful daughter of Manannán Mac Lir* who had been loving him all the way from the other world.
 I always knew sleeping would be bad for him, hadn’t I said it.
 I was angry at the whole of ulster for leaving him there for a whole year.
 Why had they not scoured the world for healers to bring back the champion who had fought a war alone for them.

 But sleep didn’t get the better of him in the end because in his weakness he sent for me.
 He knew I would bring him back.
 I came to him and I said, You are the champion of ulster, you are the husband of the best woman in Ireland, come back to me now and don’t worry because I will put a stop to that Fann who is sending you into gormlessness.
-And I did and I told her to go and she went away crying her eyes out and I told the men of ulster what I thought of them for leaving him there for so long.
+So I told her to give him up and she did and she went away crying her eyes out and I told the men of ulster what I thought of them for leaving him there for so long.
 They walked backwards away from me so that I could see the fear an angry woman can put into a man.

 But Cú Chualinn’s greatest wound was yet to come when his past arrived into our present.
 When his life in Alban came after him.
 When Scathach’s enemy Aife sent her son that was his son too: Connla, a child by him that I had never known about.